digitalrebar/provision/doc/ux/portal/systemux.rst

 Overview
 -------
 The Overview page shows a live view of all the active machine stages running via the RackN Portal including their State and BootEnv settings.
-The page also shows the active machines activity ***** WHAT IS THIS***
+The page also shows the running machines activity.

 The top of the page offers the following services via a single blue button for each action: